commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/capture/index.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/capture/index.ts)_

-## `cl-triggers capture:refund ID`
+### `cl-triggers capture:refund ID`

-Send this attribute if you want to create a refund for this capture.
+Send this attribute if you want to create a refund for this capture..

 ```
 USAGE